pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 * **BaseModel** - the core of validation in Pydantic V1 remains, albeit with new method names.
 * **Dataclasses** - Pydantic dataclasses are improved and ready to test.
 * **Serialization** - dumping/serialization/marshalling is significantly more flexible, and ready to test.
-* **strict mode** - one of the biggest additions in Pydantic V2 is strict mode, which is ready to test.
+* **Strict mode** - one of the biggest additions in Pydantic V2 is strict mode, which is ready to test.
 * **JSON Schema** - generation of JSON Schema is much improved and ready to test.
 * **Generic Models** - are much improved and ready to test.
 * **Recursive Models** - and validation of recursive data structures is much improved and ready to test.